hookdeck/event-destinations/specification.md

 The goals of this specification are:

-1. Define standard guidelines for implementing event destinations that ensures reliability, efficiency, and flexibility.
+1. Define guidelines for implementing event destinations that ensures reliability, efficiency, and flexibility.
-2. Provide clear guidelines for required and recommended features to support various event delivery scenarios.
+2. Provide clarity regarding the guidelines that are **required** and **recommended** to support various event delivery scenarios.
 3. Ensure compatibility with popular event destinations and integration patterns.
 4. Promote best practices for event delivery, including retries, failure handling, and delivery guarantees.